 Mint Marks

-The 1983 quarters were minted in two locations:
+These coins were minted in three locations:

 Philadelphia (no mint mark)